 In the Early 1800s Patrick Shirreff started selecting and breeding new varieties of wheat at Mungoswells.
 He was indeed mentioned by Charles Darwin even before the publication of 'On the origin of species'.
-Now some of these early varieties are being grown again at Mungoswells along with modern strains to produce flour.
-In the future we hope to have enough of the early varieties to store and mill these but at the moment we are still multiplying the seed.
+We did grow these early varieties for several years but find that modern varieties give better yields and quality.

-In the late 1920s and early 1930s Major Andrew Mcdowall developed the world's first Electric tractor, which was built in the workshop at Mungoswells.
-Perhaps it is this innovative streak which has led to our latest diversification.
+In the late 1920s and early 1930s Major Andrew McDowall developed the world's first Electric tractor, which was built in the workshop at Mungoswells.
+Perhaps it is this innovative streak which has led to our diversification into flour milling.

 Having bought the mill to crush malt we now have a facility which enables us to mill wheat to produce flour.
 Being partly Organic and having the maltings allows us to produce a wide range of flours such at Malted Wheat Flour and the more common flours such as Bread Flour or Plain Flour.
 Most of our flours can be bought either Organic or Non-Organic.
 In total we have 14 types of flour available to sell packaged in 1.5kg and 16kg bags.
 See our Products page.

-Our flour is made entirely from wheat grown in East Lothian.
+Our flour is made using as much wheat grown in East Lothian as possible but as volumes have expanded we have had to look first Scotland wide then south of the border.
 We grow different varieties of wheat (some organic and some not) suitable for making different types of flour.
-Hard wheat varieties such as Paragon or Mulika are used for strong bread flour while soft wheats like Consort or Tuxedo make plain or self raising flour for cakes biscuits etc.
+Hard wheat varieties such as Paragon or Mulika are used for strong bread flour while soft wheats like Barrel or Tuxedo make plain or self raising flour for cakes biscuits etc.

 Unlike commercial white flour ours has small darker flecks in it.
 These are tiny particles of bran, the outer protective skin on a grain of wheat which contains more protein and fibre and adds flavour.
 Our wholemeal flours truly have nothing taken out or put in.
 The flakes of bran can be seen throughout.